Project Overview

 • Comprehensive scientific studies on Okanagan water availability and use, for the first time since 1974.

-• Two sophisticated computer models for Okanagan water: the Okanagan Water Demand Model estimates water needs for different human uses, and the Okanagan Water Accounting Model estimates natural stream-flows and the effects of water storage and extractions on stream-flows and lake levels.
+• Two sophisticated computer models for Okanagan water: the Okanagan Water Demand Model estimated water needs for different human uses, and the Okanagan Water Accounting Model estimates natural stream-flows and the effects of water storage and extractions on stream-flows and lake levels.

 Do all watersheds need a project like this?

 There is competition for water resources in many parts of B.C. and western Canada.
-The Okanagan Water Supply and Demand Project is one of the most ambitious and innovative efforts in Canada with models and tools that can be used elsewhere.
+The Okanagan Water Supply and Demand Project was one of the most ambitious and innovative efforts in Canada with models and tools that can be used elsewhere.
 However, because the essential data has never been collected, there are few watersheds in B.C. where such a project could be undertaken at this time.

 Videos: